Herbert Collum: Life

-Born in Leipzig, Collum received high school education between 1921 and 1929.
+Herbert Collum was born in Leipzig, Germany on 18 July 1914.
+He received high school education between 1921 and 1929.
 He continued from 1930 to 1934 at the Church Music Institute in Leipzig, where he studied organ with Karl Straube and Günther Ramin, piano with Carl Adolf Martienssen, choral conducting with Kurt Thomas, and musical composition with Johann Nepomuk David and Fritz Reuter.
 Already by 1927 he had become deputy organist at the St. Matthäikirche Leipzig.
 From 1932 to 1935 he served as assistant to Ramin, Thomaskantor at the Thomaskirche.
 His appointment in 1935 as principal organist at the Kreuzkirche, Dresden, signalled the beginning of his creative period; he remained in that post until his death in April 1982 at the age of 67.
 His successor as organist was Michael-Christfried Winkler.

 At the end of World War II, Collum founded his own choir in 1946, with a dedicated set of concerts.
 To mark the 200th anniversary of J S Bach's death, he organised 24 concerts between September 1949 and August 1950, featuring the Collum Choir and members of the Staatskapelle Dresden.
 The performances took place at the Martin Luther Church in the Neustadt and the Reformed Church, because the Kreuzkirche had been damaged by fire after bombing in 1945.